Social Icons

 Directed by Christian Rivers

-I will take my time to say why this movie is so out of touch with itself that it surprises me that it has any good reviews.
+I’ll take my time to explain why this movie feels so out of touch with itself—it’s surprising it has any good reviews at all.

-Mortal Engines is more focused on what it is trying to do and so much tuned to impressing the film makers than we the viewers.
+Mortal Engines seems more focused on what it’s trying to achieve and impressing the filmmakers than entertaining us, the viewers.

 Does the movie have an aim?

-Well to the makers it does, to me who knows nothing about the tale to which it was adapted from and curious to see a Peter Jackson film I was unimpressed.
+Well, to the makers, it does.
+But for me, someone who knows nothing about the source material and was just curious to see a Peter Jackson film, I was left unimpressed.
 I had no idea what the movie was trying to do.
-The whole genre crossing was so blandly put together that if you are not careful you will doze off.
-Even though the actors were so engrossed in delivering, the movie failed highly on delivering the one thing every movie has to do, entertain.
+The genre-crossing was so blandly executed that if you’re not careful, you might doze off.
+Even though the actors were fully committed to their roles, the movie failed at the one thing every film should do: entertain.

-Now the plot, the movie is about a girl (named Elizabeth) who has a scar across her face.
-She got the scar when she was an eight-year-old child.
+Now, the plot: the movie follows a girl named Hester (not Elizabeth) with a scar across her face, which she got when she was eight years old.

-Also, the movie is about a man named Valentine who has a diabolical vision for the future.
-A future where he had the power to take down any city that opposes him.
+It’s also about a man named Valentine, who has a diabolical vision for the future—a future where he has the power to destroy any city that opposes him.

-What happens is, big cities overcome smaller cities for fuel and manpower.
+In this world, bigger cities consume smaller ones for fuel and manpower.

-Now, Elizabeth is not done having her revenge, and Thomas just wants to get back to the city life, while Valentine returns to his obsession, collecting old weapon items to create a weapon strong enough to wipe out an entire city.
+Hester is still determined to get her revenge, Tom just wants to return to city life, and Valentine remains obsessed with collecting old weapons to create a device powerful enough to wipe out entire cities.

-In the end the movie was just a miss in everything.
-I do not have fond memories of seeing this movie, the only thing I know 100% is that, it is hard to believe that anyone liked this movie.
+In the end, the movie misses the mark on almost everything.
+I don’t have fond memories of watching it, and the only thing I’m 100% sure of is that it’s hard to believe anyone actually liked this movie.

 Fantastic Beasts: The Crimes of Grindelwald (2018)